SIBR® Rounds Testimonials

 US

-The SIBR model highlights how good our nurses are.
-The structure enables them to be far more confident in sharing with us their expertise.
-And that’s enhanced the interpersonal relationships between doctors and nurses.
+"I think our nurses are incredibly skilled and gifted in patient care and we knew that.
+But I think this SIBR model has enabled them to be far more confident in actually sharing with us their expertise.
+And that’s enhanced the interpersonal relationship between doctors and nurses."

 Australia